What is covered by the expedition costs?

 If you are diving and have your own dive equipment you are welcome to bring it with you, but if not, there is equipment available to rent.
 You will be required to pay for dive equipment rental in advance, which will work out at $14 per day for all kit except a wetsuit and you will be diving and snorkelling for 6 days.
 If you have some of your own equipment you can deduct the following daily costs: mask and snorkel ($2.50 a day), fins ($2.50 a day), BCD+Regulator ($10 a day).
 Weights, dive belts and full dive tanks are provided free of charge.
 If you are snorkeling then you can rent just the mask, snorkel and fins and the total cost is $5 per day

 You are responsible for your own travel costs to and from the start and finish points of the expedition (see travel advice page).

 On arrival at the International Airport of Nadi you will receive a Tourist Visa, on receiving this visa on arrival you will be granted to stay up to 4 months.

 Money to bring with you

-You will need enough spending money to cover personal on-site expenditure.
+You will need enough spending money to cover personal on-site expenditure including any breakfasts, lunches or dinners before or after the expedition starts and ends on your travel days to and from your home country.
 If you have not paid in advance then you will need enough to cover payments for the optional extras.
 Local currency used in Fiji is the Fijian Dollar.

 All payments made on site are denominated in US Dollars.
 Please also note that all costs referred to on this page are also in US Dollars.